VincentKCode/MTGdle/README.md

 4. Continue until you win or lose
 5. Click new game to try again

 When matching attributes, remember that a yellow box is a partial match.
 Unfortunately a highlight feature hasn't been added yet to show what specific text was correct, but that should come in a future update.
 If you're ever lost or need help, the card index is available to preview of each card.
-Resouces like Scryfall are an amazing tool as well that I hope to impliment in the future.
+Resouces like Scryfall or Gatherer are an amazing tool as well that I hope to impliment in the future to display card details.

 # Future Plans